 What Can a Landlord Deduct From a Security Deposit for Cleaning and Repairs?

-- Excessive holes in walls from picture hangers
+- Non-excessive nail holes in walls

 - Broken tiles or fixtures in bathrooms

-- Removing paint put up by tenant
+- Removing paint that the tenant added

 - Broken windows and window screens

 - Excessive filth or grime in or on the stove